quicwg/base-drafts/draft-ietf-quic-recovery.md

 is optimized for QUIC as well as the spirit of TCP's Tail Loss Probe and Retransmission Timeout mechanisms.

-### Handshake Timeout
+### Crypto Handshake Timeout

-Handshake packets, which contain STREAM frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm is used for them.
+Packets containing CRYPTO frames are critical to QUIC transport and crypto negotiation so a more aggressive timeout is used to retransmit them.

 The initial handshake timeout SHOULD be set to twice the initial RTT.